OIEIEIO/Q-bits/README.md

 Any other point on the sphere corresponds to a superposition of the |0⟩ and |1⟩ states.

 A regular bit can store a maximum of 2^64, or two raised to the 64th power, or 4,294,967,296 different combinations.
 In contrast, a qubit can store a fraction of a quantum state, enabling it to hold a virtually unlimited amount of information.

+With quantum computing, we can analyze data in a completely new way, opening up new possibilities for Artificial Intelligence